wp-plugins/wordpress-mu-featured-posts/readme.txt

 `$read_more` = add read more link - default show link `$show_avatar` = show author avatar - default show avatar

+Also includes a shortcode with parameters where values & defaults match what is above

+`[ra-featured howmany=1 readmore=1 showavatar=1]`

 For questions & updates, please see this post:
 [WPMU Tutorials](http://wpmututorials.com/plugins/featured-posts-plugin-and-widget/)